 Alternatively, we can help you choose the right style and fit for your story and put you in direct contact with an illustrator.
 You could then manage your own contract and commission.

-Your chosen illustrator will initially work from your scope or ideas or alternatively suggest a number of options based on your story.
-This will result in either a number of concepts to choose from, or a proposed draft illustration for consideration.
+Your chosen illustrator will initially work from your scope or alternatively, suggest a number of options based on your story.
+This will result in either several concepts to choose from or a proposed draft illustration for consideration.

-You will have the opportunity to comment on these drafts or suggest alternatives prior to a final set of drafts being received.
+You will have the opportunity to comment on these drafts or suggest changes prior to a final set of drafts being received.

 You will get to approve the final drafts before proceeding onto the next stage.
 Next, you will then be sent colour roughs so you can get a feel for how it will look when infused with colour.
 Lastly, you will be sent the final colour illustrations – again, you will have the option to comment on these and have them re-worked prior to your acceptance.

 All images will be made available for download through an online storage system and can be requested in the following file formats: .jpg, .png, .pdf and .ai.

 Ready to bring your story to life?